OxWearables/ukb_download_and_prep_template/README.md

   # output = path_to_data/ukb12345.csv
   ```
 ### Usage notes
- - These steps can be done in Windows, Linux or MacOS, but the helper files you need will be slightly different (the tools are in helpers/linux_tools for Linux/MacOS and helpers/windows_tools for Windows).
+ - These steps can be done in Windows, Linux or MacOS, but the helper files you need will be slightly different (the tools are in `helpers/linux_tools` for Linux/MacOS and `helpers/windows_tools` for Windows).
- - This may fail initially because `analysisCols.txt` contains a field ID which is not present in this copy of the dataset.
+ - This may fail initially because `analysisCols.txt` contains a field ID which is not present in the copy of the dataset you are working with.
 These field IDs should be removed from `analysisCols.txt`.
  - How long this extraction will take depends on the number of columns you are extracting, but it is not unusual for it to take several hours.
 If you just want to add a couple of columns, it is quicker to list them in a separate file (e.g. `analysisColsMini.txt`), extract a small `.csv` file and merge with the existing file on participant IDs.
- - Up to this point we are using only standard UK Biobank functionality - [UK Biobank's guide to accessing the data](https://biobank.ctsu.ox.ac.uk/~bbdatan/Accessing_UKB_data_v2.1.pdf) is helpful for queries.
+ - Up to this point we are using only standard UK Biobank functionality, so [UK Biobank's guide to accessing the data](https://biobank.ctsu.ox.ac.uk/~bbdatan/Accessing_UKB_data_v2.1.pdf) may be helpful.

 ## 3. Relabelling and recoding a participant data `.csv` file
 Your `ukb12345.csv` from the last step looks something like this: